 This performance is free and available to watch online Saturday, Nov.
 21 at 8 PM.

 Wolfgang Amadeus Mozart - Clarinet Concerto in A Major, KV 622

 Ludwig van Beethoven - Symphony No. 1 in C Major, Op.
 21

 Every master of his craft has an origin story, and the great Ludwig van Beethoven is no exception.
-Hear his First Symphony, called "a farewell to the eighteenth century," paired with his iconic Fifth, perhaps music's most famous example of an individual triumphing over the dictates of fate.
+Hear his First Symphony, called "a farewell to the eighteenth century," paired with Mozart's famous Clarinet Concerto, one of his final compositions ever written.
 The BTVN419 performances are made possible by the Rita Barbour Kern Foundation.

 The health and safety of our audiences, musicians, staff, and volunteers are of the utmost importance to us.
 We're continuing to follow the social distancing guidelines recommended by the State of Ohio to ensure the safest environment for all.
-Limited tickets available for in-person attendance until further notice.
-More information about streaming options will be available soon.
+This performance is virtual only.
+On Saturday, November 21 at 8 PM, click here and view the performance for FREE.

 Please contact the Box Office at 419.246.8000 for information on child/student ticket pricing.